microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-archive.md

 ### Example 2: Archive a channel when the team is archived

-The following is an example of a request when **Team is archived**.
+The following example shows a request when the **team is archived**.

 #### Request